MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_drawindexedinstanced.md

+#### - hDevice [in]

+A handle to the display device (graphics context).

 #### - IndexCountPerInstance [in]

 The number of indexes per instance of the index buffer that indexes are read from to draw the primitives.

-#### - StartInstanceLocation [in]

-The first instance of the index buffer that indexes are read from to draw the primitives.

-#### - hDevice [in]

-A handle to the display device (graphics context).

 #### - InstanceCount [in]